 Palm tree bark can be smooth to armored.
 The foliage is fan-shaped and green.
 Palms have numerous commercial and ornamental uses.

-Dumb Cane or Dieffenbachia sequine is a tropical flowering plant and member of the Araceae family.
+Dumb Cane or Dieffenbachia seguine is a tropical flowering plant and member of the Araceae family.
 A native plant of Brazil, Dumb Cane’s sap can cause skin rashes or irritation.

 The entire plant is poisonous to pets and humans.
-In the tropics, Dumb Cane thrives in partial to full shade, grows to heights of 10 feet and blooms seasonally.
+In the tropics, Dumb Cane thrives in partial sun to full shade, grows to heights of 10 feet and blooms seasonally.
 They do best of exposed to morning sun instead of the harsh midday sun.

 Indoor cultivars are prized as ornamentals due to lovely variegated cream, yellow to green variegated foliage and attractive white flowers.
 Flowers are followed by eye-catching red berries.
 The plant likes low light.